czyum/character_extraction_from_image_using_pytesseract/README.md

 Note
 ----
-Read https://pypi.org/project/pytesseract for usage of methods and different languages
+Read https://pypi.org/project/pytesseract for usage of methods and different languages(you get better output if you pass on the language parameter)

 Author
 ----